Ryan Jude Novelline: 2008–2012: RISD

-The golden book gown
+The Golden Book Gown

 During an elective college course in RISD's fashion department in 2010, Novelline created a garment from recycled materials.
 He acquired hundreds of recycled and discarded Little Golden Books from the Salvation Army and eBay to construct a dress comprised [sic] entirely of the illustrations from the books sewn together with metallic gold thread, and a bodice was made from the books' foil spines.
 Tommy Hilfiger called the piece "amazing".
 The work of contemporary art, titled The Golden Book Gown, received widespread attention for its design and innovative use of material.
 According to Italian Glamour, the piece "lascia tutti a bocca aperta" or "left everyone in awe."
 Publishers Weekly said that the dress "proves that green fashion can provide as rich a fantasia as can be imagined."
 The gown was voted the "most creative" fashion design of 2011 by Ecouterre.

-2013–present

-Comic-con
+2013–2019

 In 2014, Novelline made a dress from the pages of recycled graphic novels for Maisie Williams that she wore as a guest judge for Bookbarn International's Out of Print Fashion Show.
-She wore the dress a second time at the Entertainment Weekly party at San Diego Comic Con.
+She wore the dress a second time at the Entertainment Weekly party at San Diego Comic-Con.
 The dress, called ZAM!, included pages from X-Men, Sandman, Sailor Moon, and Game of Thrones.
-According to The Huffington Post, the paper dress was "the coolest thing at Comic Con" and later named among Williams’ "Best Looks" by Vogue.
+According to The Huffington Post, the paper dress was "the coolest thing at Comic-Con" and later named among Williams’ "Best Looks" by Vogue.